wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/sharing-and-reusing-services.md

 2. Replace `<YOUR_ENV_VARIABLE_NAME_HERE>` with the appropriate environment variable name of your choice.
 If you've previously added an outbound service reference, append this as another item under serviceReferences.

-Upon deploying the component, Choreo will automatically create a subscription (if applicable) and populate the specified environment variables with actual values.
+Upon deploying the component, Choreo automatically creates a subscription (if applicable) and populates the specified environment variables with actual values.

 The below table details the configuration keys associated with this connection: